openUC2/openUC2.github.io/docs/02_Toolboxes/08_QuantumBox/02_MichelsonInterferometer/03_michelsoninterferometer.md

 $$
 The factor of 2 accounts for the double pass through the moving arm.

-## Experiment 3: Coherence Length Measurement
+## Experiment 3: Coherence Length Measurement (for camera-setup only)

 ### 3.1: Find Visibility Limits